PatrickBN/CYBR8420_Team5/Code Review.md

 3.2 Deepscan.io
 * Summary: The Deepscan.io scan found around 184 issues, a majority of which were issues claiming that a null value was used instead of an integer, however, on further review in all cases these null values were handled correctly and these were false positives.
+The second most common issue was the constant condition issue which is a result of BitWarden hiding the secrets required to maintain secure code.
+The rest of the issues are uncommon with only a few instances of each issue and most low priority.

 ## 4. Common Weakness Enumerations